 An exciting addition to the museum is ‘BBC Bradford’, where visitors can observe presenters and researchers doing what they do best.
 You’ll also find the first IMAX theatre of its kind to open in the UK, where you can watch the latest and greatest in 3D entertainment, as well as two additional cinemas in Pictureville and Cubby Broccoli.
 After catching a flick, head down to the Media Café and Pictureville bar to feast on a delicious medley of food and drink, before visiting the Museum Shop, the perfect place to pick up a gift or souvenir.

-The National Media Museum is a two minute walk from the Jurys Inn and admission is free.
+The National Media Museum is a four minute walk from the Jurys Inn and admission is free.

 Bradford Cathedral is one of the oldest buildings in the city, and holds a rich and ancient history.
 The cathedral, whilst a historic place of worship, is also home to Artspace, a wonderful exhibition of paintings, poetry, music, and literature.
 A 21st century addition lends a touch of modernity to the building’s grand architecture, making it a ‘must-see’ for any culture enthusiasts.

-Bradford Cathedral is free to enter and only a fifteen minute walk from the hotel.
+Bradford Cathedral is free to enter and only a thirteen minute walk from the hotel.

 Bradford Industrial Museum